Rajpriya-M/A-blockchain-based-document-hashing-project/README.md

     function verifyDocument(string memory documentHash) public view returns (bool) {
         return documents[documentHash];
     }
-Interaction with MetaMask
-MetaMask acts as a bridge to interact with the Ethereum blockchain.
-It allows users to manage their identities and sign transactions.

 Document Upload Process
 To upload the document hash to the blockchain, the user interacts with the smart contract through MetaMask, confirming the transaction that inserts the document hash.